What Is Giant Hogweed - How to Handle the Plant

 It Takes Time and Effort to Keep This Plant Under Control

-Sheep in Combat with This Invasive Hogweed
+Sheep, Goats, and Pigs in Combat with Giant Hogweed

 © 2012 Titia Geertman